The University is accredited by the Higher Learning Commission.

 Information technology graduates will find their generalized skills to be valuable in many occupational areas where computers play a vital role.
 Graduates may find jobs as programmer analysts or computer technicians.

-The specialized track courses reflect the variety of other positions students might expect to find when they graduate.
-These include Web developer, Web programmer, network specialist, database developer/administrator, digital multimedia specialist, digital communications specialist, and applications developer.
+Additional positions include Web developer, Web programmer, network specialist, database developer/administrator, digital multimedia specialist, digital communications specialist, and applications developer.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.